Dowell-Lab/srworkshop/day01/worksheets/Git_github_bash.md

 You may notice that while my command prompt is a brownish color, yours is most likely white.
 Let’s change that – it’ll make the next few days easier on you.

 In the repository, under day01/scripts/, there’s a file called `.bash_profile`.
-You will not be able to see this file with only the `ls` command, since the `.` at the start indicates it’s a hidden file.
+You will not be able to see this file with only the `ls` command - the `.` at the beginning of the filename indicates it’s a hidden file.
 You can see it by typing `ls –al` (more on that tomorrow).

 In order to get a colored command prompt, you need to copy this file to your home directory on the AWS.
 For this you use the `rsync` command, which has the syntax: